 COVID-19 VACCINATION CERTIFICATION

-New Students: Complete the Student Vaccine Certification by December 1, 2021.
+New Students: Complete the Student Vaccine Certification.

 You will be asked to upload documentation of your vaccination, which in most cases will be a PDF or JPG of your completed immunization card.
 We recommend using a smartphone to obtain this image.
 This website meets appropriate standards to process, store and transmit personal health information.
 If necessary, the web form includes functionality to claim a legitimate medical or religious exemption.

 If you have selected a legitimate medical or religious exemption, you will be notified about your required participation in a weekly COVID-19 testing program.

 More information can be found at our COVID-19 information website

 Student Health Services is continuing to administer Pfizer vaccines and boosters during our normal immunization clinic hours.
 Appointments are preferred and walk-in's are welcome.
 Students Only.
 Please use main entrance on Beach Dr.

 - Monday - Friday 9:00 am - 12:00 pm | 1:30 pm - 4:00 pm

 PCR tests offered at The Chart Room (3rd floor of USU Dining, enter from parking lot side); Location is: E6 on this Campus map - at "cafe" and lot E11

 - Monday - Thursday: 10 a.m. - 2 p.m.